frdedynamics/robotics-lab-documentation/source/texts/lab3.rst

     * "9.
 Program Flow"
     * "10.
 Feature Coordinates"

 #.
-Try to get together in a group of 2-4 people.
+Try to get together in a group of 2-4 people, plz.

 #.
 Top tip for preparing: Use the `offline simulator from UR <https://www.universal-robots.com/download/?option=41508&fbclid=IwAR1yU32_hPdsL40SljlNJBEC9J9uIRgfqNrnM8_6hQLOALupTzte9jB3-ss#section41493>`_.
    For the ambitious; do all your programming in the simulator,